xwmx/nb/README.md

 # `❯ nb`

-`nb` is a command line note-taking, bookmarking, and archiving application with:
+`nb` is a command line note-taking, bookmarking, archiving, and knowledge base application with:

 - plain-text data storage,
 - [encryption](#password-protected-encrypted-notes-and-bookmarks),